ksoichiro/gradle-eclipse-aar-plugin/README.md

 1. Confirm your device is connected.
 1. Right click your main project and select `Run As` > `Android Application`.

+### project.properties?

+Eclipse ADT plugin uses `project.properties` file to manage library project dependencies.

+If you don't have `project.properties` file, this plugin will create it.
+If you have `project.properties` file but don't have the required AAR dependency entries in it, this plugin will add these entries, too.
+Therefore you don't have to care about them.

 ### .classpath files?